tenth-speed-writer/buffer-jack/README.md

 * Finish padding, rendering for menus.
 * Create a global tick
 * Create an animation tick cycle (maybe a TickHandler class?)

+--- The row width error is in the MenuOption.rows getter.